devizer/h3control-bin/README.md

 h3control is a console/daemon for H3 based PI board.
 It displays temperature, frequency and usage via built-in http server.
 It allows to control min/max cpu and ddr frequency.
 This repository holds installers of h3control only

 ## prerequisite
 The only prerequisite is mono with .NET 4.5 runtime.
-By the way, first mono, which supports ARM hard float arch, exposes .NET 4.5 runtime.
+By the way, first mono (version 3.2), which supports ARM hard float arch, exposes .NET 4.5 runtime.

 ## installation
 Step 1: run h3control-console.sh